open-telemetry/opentelemetry-specification/specification/protocol/otlp.md

-A `partial_success` with the `rejected_<signal>` field holding a `0` value indicates that the whole request was accepted, as in the [Full Success](#full-success) case.
-In such cases, senders MAY still make use of the `error_message` field, for example, to convey warnings.
+A `partial_success` with the `rejected_<signal>` field holding a `0` value indicates that the whole request was accepted, as in the [Full Success](#full-success-1) case.
+In such cases, the server MAY still make use of the `error_message` field, for example, to convey warnings/suggestions to clients.

 The client MUST NOT retry the request when it receives a partial success response where the `partial_success` is populated.